 Because both Virginia and Maryland are relatively small states that share borders, visitors to the region who love live theater can travel to either state to enjoy some high-quality entertainment and a meal all at once at a variety of different venues.

-Dinner theaters provide a fun evening of entertainment at a fraction of the cost of professional theatrical performances as well as an ideal setting for a group gathering of all ages, and both Maryland and Virgina offer a number of establishments that offer this type of theatrical entertainment.
+Dinner theaters provide a fun evening of entertainment at a fraction of the cost of professional theatrical performances as well as an ideal setting for a group gathering of all ages.
+Both Maryland and Virginia offer a number of establishments that offer this type of theatrical entertainment.

+Maryland is full of fantastic opportunities to see some high-quality performances while enjoying a meal with your friends or family members, but the most popular and universally known of these is Medieval Times.
 Located in Hanover, Maryland, Medieval Times takes guests on a journey through a performance of knights and castles of the 11th century.
-The two-hour tournament includes a four-course meal, jousting, swordsmanship, thrilling hand-to-hand combat, and displays of extraordinary horsemanship and falconry as part of an exciting yet touching story set in Medieval Spain.
-There is also a bar, dance floor, Hall of Arms displaying medieval artifacts, and a medieval torture museum.
-For a more modern endeavor, consider heading to 95 Riverside Parkway in Fredericksburg, Virginia where the Riverside Center presents dinner theater performances of Broadway musical productions with evening performances held Thursday through Saturday and matinee performances held Wednesdays and Sundays.
+The two-hour tournament includes a four-course, utensil-free meal, jousting, swordsmanship, thrilling hand-to-hand combat, and displays of extraordinary horsemanship and falconry as part of an exciting yet touching story set in medieval Spain.

+Virginia is also home to a number of nationally-accredited dinner theater companies.
+For a more modern endeavor, consider heading to Fredericksburg, Virginia, where the Riverside Center presents dinner theater performances of Broadway musical productions with evening performances held Thursday through Saturday and matinee performances held Wednesdays and Sundays.
 Past shows have included "The Wedding Singer," "My Fair Lady," "Mame," "Sister Act," "West Side Story," "Les Misérables," "White Christmas," "Ain't Misbehavin'," "The Sound of Music," and more.

 Nearby, the capital region of Washington, D.C. is also a great place to enjoy live entertainment.
-If you plan to venture on to our nation's capital for some live entertainment, check out our guide "D.C.
-Venues for Plays, Music, and Dance."
+If you plan to venture on to the nation's capital for some live entertainment, check out a guide that can give you information on venues for plays, music, and dance.